OpenIndiana/oi-docs/docs/handbook/getting-started.md

 <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">

 Vagrant is officially available for Mac OS X, Windows and Linux.
+Vagrant is currently not packaged for OpenIndiana itself, but it can be compiled from source, and it works on OpenIndiana itself as well.

 </div>